jamesyork-prog/whiz-ai-agent/scripts/README.md

 - `parlant/context/raw/ops_refund_guide_11_23.txt`

 ### Output Files
-- `parlant/context/processed/refund_guide.json` - Structured policy guidance
+- `parlant/context/processed/refund_guide.json` - Structured policy guidance for LLM context
-- `parlant/context/processed/refund_rules.json` - Business rules extracted from guide

 ### Features
 - Reads all `.txt` files in the raw directory
 - Cleans text (removes page breaks, fixes OCR errors)
 - Extracts section titles and content
 - Generates structured JSON with proper formatting
-- Extracts business rules automatically
-- Overwrites existing processed files
+- Overwrites existing processed file

+**Note:** Business rules are hardcoded in `parlant/tools/rule_engine.py`, not extracted from this guide.
+This JSON file provides context for LLM analysis only.

 ### When to Run
 Run this script whenever the operations refund guide is updated: